t-doc-org/common/docs/reference/elements.md

 - `function-table`: Formats the table as a function value and / or sign table.
   The following classes can be set on table cells:
-  - `.l`: Left-align the cell content.
+  - `.l`: Aligns the cell content to the left.
-  - `.r`: Right-align the cell content.
+  - `.r`: Aligns the cell content to the right.
-  - `.g`: Apply a grey background to the cell.
+  - `.g`: Applies a grey background to the cell.
 Typically used where the function is undefined.
   - `.w`: Sets `min-width: 5rem` on the cell.

 {.rubric}